Behind the Elizabeth Collection: Reimagining Tudor Jewels for Today

 A Hoard of Influence

 The Cheapside Hoard - a collection of 16th- and 17th-century jewels found untouched in a London cellar in 1912 - offered an early spark of inspiration.
 These weren't necessarily royal pieces, but jewels made for merchants and the elite: full of character, bold in style, and often surprisingly playful.
 One gem-set floral brooch, in particular, helped shape our rose ring.
-We didn't replicate it, but reimagined it in our own way.
+We didn't replicate it, but reimagined it in our own way with vivid gems in greens, blues & pinks.
 Garlands of enamelled floral chains from the Hoard also inspired our approach to pendants, which we've refined into simpler, wearable pieces with a more modern feel.

 Cheapside Hoard amethyst & rose cut diamond Rosette brooch. © London Museum